 Nevertheless, the Great Depression caused economic turmoil.
-A coup d'état in 1930 ushered in military rule under the Concordance, a political coalition that ruled from 1931-43, starting the "infamous decade" (see History and Myth).
+A coup d'état in 1930 ushered in military rule under the Concordance, a political coalition that ruled from 1931-43, starting the "infamous decade" (see p.
+7-8 of History and Myth).
 During this period, Argentina replaced foreign with domestic goods to protect local industries from foreign competition.

-In 1946, former Labor Minister Juan Perón became President (see History and Myth).
+In 1946, former Labor Minister Juan Perón became President (see p.
+8 of History and Myth).
 In addition to enacting populist public service nationalization and revenue redistribution policies,

-Perón prioritized aid to industrial regions, raised wages, improved working conditions, and introduced the aguinaldo, a working-class salary bonus (see Time and Space).
+Perón prioritized aid to industrial regions, raised wages, improved working conditions, and introduced the aguinaldo, a working-class salary bonus (see p.
+1 of Time and Space).
 Perón also increased public spending and enacted protectionist policies that raised the price of goods, increasing inflation.
 Further, the collapse of grain prices after World War II, combined with protectionist policies, made trade less profitable.

-Successive military coups (see History and Myth) brought more economic instability to Argentina.
+Successive military coups (see p.
+10 of History and Myth) brought more economic instability to Argentina.
 Due to their protectionist policies, Perón's successors were unable to convince foreign creditors that Argentina was a sound investment destination.
 As a result, in 1958, the government devalued the currency to favor exporters and foreign investors, though loose monetary policy caused credit restrictions and high inflation.
 Protests arose in response to the ineffective economic policies that had led to a decline in living standards.

-Juan Perón once again became President in 1973 (see History and Myth) and adopted policies of monetary stabilization, rigid price controls, wage regulation enforcement, and limits on agricultural exports.
+Juan Perón once again became President in 1973 (see p.
+10 of History and Myth) and adopted policies of monetary stabilization, rigid price controls, wage regulation enforcement, and limits on agricultural exports.
 After Perón's death in 1974, his third wife, Isabel, assumed the Presidency and inherited an economy suffering from rising oil prices and disease that was ravaging the livestock sector.
-In 1976, the Argentine Armed Forces removed her from power due to mounting economic troubles (see History and Myth), adopted free-trade economic policies, and relaxed price controls.
+In 1976, the Argentine Armed Forces removed her from power due to mounting economic troubles (see p.
+11 of History and Myth), adopted free-trade economic policies, and relaxed price controls.
 Despite these reforms, wealth inequality plagued Argentine society.
-Further, labor strikes and protests in response to wage decline were one of the causes for Argentina's transition to democracy in 1983 (see History and Myth).
+Further, labor strikes and protests in response to wage decline were one of the causes for Argentina's transition to democracy in 1983 (see p.
+12 of History and Myth).